Travel Kuoni

 Art Deco Walking Tour of Napier

 Learn about Napier’s fascinating heritage during this guided walking tour of the city’s colourful Art Deco Quarter.
 Depart from Napier’s Art Deco Centre and discover striking examples of the city’s distinctive architecture.
 Hear stories of the 1931 earthquake that destroyed the city, the people that were affected, and how the city made a remarkable recovery and was rebuilt within two years.
-The walk is followed by an optional short film screening and a tea or coffee.
+The walk is followed by an optional short film screening.

 Read more